-The battery energy storage system, BESS for short, was installed on the outskirts of town in 2017 and is connected to and kept charged by the main network.
+The battery energy storage system, is at the heart of the microgrid.
+This 1MWh battery was installed as the centerpiece of the Perenjori microgrid which was commissioned in mid-2018.
+The battery is connected to and kept charged by the main network.

 “As it was the first time anyone had installed anything like this in Australia, we learnt a lot through the installation process.
 It took us longer to integrate the battery into the network than we expected, but we have persevered and it’s now working really well.”

-Although BESS was expected to have a minimum of two-hour charge, it has exceeded expectations, powering the town for longer stretches of four to five hours.
+Although the battery was expected to have a minimum of two-hour charge, it has exceeded expectations, typically powering the town for longer stretches of four to five hours.

 The town’s residents have been an important part of the process, embracing their role as trial participants and feeding back to help find and rectify issues.

 “The residents have said that having the notification the power is going down has let them plan around outages better.
-Things like cooking dinner early before the power is disrupted, and knowing to reduce their power load while BESS is on to help extend the charge.
+Things like cooking dinner early before the power is disrupted, and knowing to reduce their power load while the battery is on to help extend the charge.

 “We feel this really has been a great collaboration and we’re grateful for the spirit in which Perenjori has embraced this trial.”

-The 2019 report suggests BESS is really paying off, with Perenjori experiencing just under six hours total of outages for the year, compared to nearly 30 hours two years previously.
+The 2019 report suggests the battery is really paying off, with Perenjori experiencing just under six hours total of outages for the year, compared to nearly 30 hours two years previously.

 “We have had less issues on the feeder line this year, so typically the number of outages would be higher.
-But either way BESS has covered most of the ones that have happened, so the town only had five hours total of power outages last year.
+But either way the battery has covered most of the ones that have happened, so the town only had five hours total of power outages last year.

-“Now we’ve tested and shown how well this kind of community battery unit can work for end of the line locations, we can look to other places where this might work as part of our modular and autonomous network.
+“Now we’ve tested and shown how well this kind of microgrid backed up with a large battery unit can work for end of the line locations, we can look to other places where this might work as part of our modular and autonomous network.

 “It feels great to have some real solutions for our rural customers.”